yann300/macvie.github.io/content/post/about.md

 Influences (playlists)
 ====

 MacVie’s musical influences come from across different genres and various geographical locations.
 Sometimes they come and go.
-Sometimes they may as well return again.
-In that way, many good songs, exceptional voices and interesting ways of singing have been inspiring over the years:
+Sometimes they stay, and even if they go, they may as well come back again.
+In this way, many good songs, often exceptional voices and also interesting ways of singing have been inspiring for me over the years:

 From ‘SWEDEN’ (SE/Scandinavian):
 ----